v-prt/bookish-frontend/README.md

 # Bookish Frontend

 Bookish is a mobile app built with React Native and TypeScript that allows users to discover, organize, and review books.
-Similar to Goodreads, users can create an account, browse a vast collection of books using the Google Books API, and manage their personal library across three bookshelves: "Want to Read," "Currently Reading," and "Read."
+Similar to Goodreads, users can create an account, browse a vast collection of books, and manage their personal library across three bookshelves: "Want to Read," "Currently Reading," and "Read."
 Users can rate and review books when adding them to their "Read" bookshelf.

 Additionally, Bookish offers genre-based recommendations by allowing users to select their favorite genres.
 The app provides a personalized reading experience by suggesting books based on the user's preferences.
 Users can also view an overview of their bookshelves, favorite genres, and reading activity on their profile.

 ## Key Features

 - User authentication: Create an account and securely log in.
-- Book browsing: Explore an extensive collection of books using the Google Books API.
+- Book browsing: Explore an extensive collection of books from the Google Books API.
 - Bookshelves: Manage books across three bookshelves: "Want to Read," "Currently Reading," and "Read."
 - Ratings and reviews: Rate and review books when adding them to the "Read" bookshelf.
 - Genre preferences: Select favorite genres to receive personalized book recommendations.